Western Riders Program

 $857 Weekly Tuition for 5-day week

 Western Riders spend most of their time at the Barn and with the horses.
-Mostly, they ride.
 This is the horse lover's dream.
 They get to enjoy two-hour ride times which include learning, helping with tacking and untacking either in the morning or afternoon four or five days a week.
 The day is filled with other horse experiences and learning more about horses, building relationships with them, and all the other animals.
 They learn how to care for them and their living spaces.
 They work with horses from the ground up.

 Riding is casual and comfortable for riders who then find that treating the horses gently readies them for partnership.
 Ride time consists of group and individualized instruction and usually includes a walking and trotting "open-range free ride" off trails through the meadows and forests of the Ranch premises, with loping or cantering at the end of rides.
 Expect coaching on individual skill development, games on horses, obstacle courses, trail rides, and practice riding at various gates and speeds.

 For Western Riders, horse and barn times are generally 1/2 day, four or five days a week.
 When riders are scheduled for a Western Rider group, those campers do not participate in the daily morning or afternoon gatherings for flag-raising, songs, and sharing.
 Instead, they head on over to the Barn in the morning and stay out longer for their afternoon ride.

 RIDE LIKE THE WIND!

 Riders gain confidence with riding each gate progressively, starting with the walk, then the trot, then the lope or canter.
 Each rider lopes or canters his or her horse on a designated stretch of trail or road one at a time for safety and to receive individualized pointers.

 ANIMAL CARE & GROUNDWORK